 Don’t let holidays or travel affect your exercise or diet

 Try to exercise and eat well no matter where you go.
+Avoid stressing yourself out and use a holiday checklist before travelling.
 Benefit from window shopping by taking an extra-long walk.
 Go explore the sights and scenery.
 A lot of hotels have a gym, and if they don’t, they usually aren’t far from one.
 You can even move about and train in your hotel room and utilise IMA’s online courses while you’re away.

 Eating healthy while you’re away isn’t that hard either.
 Don’t even look at the fast food restaurants.
 I know you want to enjoy your food and try the local cuisine, but that doesn’t mean you have to try one of everything on the menu.
 Like you would at home, think of portion control.
 You can eat all the delicious foods you want as long as it’s in moderation.